War Room (film)

 War Room is a 2015 American Christian drama film directed by Alex Kendrick and written by him and Stephen Kendrick.
 It is the Kendrick brothers' fifth film and their first through their subsidiary, Kendrick Brothers Productions.
 The film was produced by Provident Films, Affirm Films and TriStar Pictures in partnership with the Kendrick brothers.
+The film stars Priscilla Shirer, T.C.
+Stallings, Karen Abercrombie, Alex Kendrick, and Michael Jr.

-The film was released by Sony Pictures Releasing in North American theaters on August 28, 2015, and received generally negative reviews from secular critics, while Christian critics received generally positive reviews, and became a box office success and a sleeper hit, grossing $74 million worldwide including $67.8 million domestically to become the 7th highest-grossing Christian film in the United States.
+The film was released by Sony Pictures Releasing in North American theaters on August 28, 2015, and received generally negative reviews from film critics, while Christian media critics gave mostly positive reviews, and became a box office success and a sleeper hit, grossing $74 million worldwide including $67.8 million domestically to become the 7th highest-grossing Christian film in the United States.
+A spin-off titled The Forge (also made by the Kendrick Brothers), was released on August 23, 2024.

 Plot

-Drug salesman Tony Jordan and his wife, estate agent, Elizabeth Jordan, appear outwardly successful; they have a large house, plenty of money, and a beautiful daughter named Danielle.
+Pharmaceutical salesman Tony Jordan and his wife, realtor Elizabeth Jordan, appear outwardly successful; they have a large house, plenty of money, and a beautiful daughter named Danielle.
 Behind the façade, however, Tony and Elizabeth's relationship is strained.
 Tony is callous, verbally abusive and thinking about cheating on Elizabeth.
 In addition, because his job requires frequent travel, he is almost never there for his daughter.